tchajed/thesis/3-goose.md

 one of the valid evaluation orders; the semantics is intended to have a deterministic order, but this is not proven.)

-The test suite is structured as a number of test functions that should produce a boolean true output when run correctly.
-In Go we test that each test actually produces true (since we sometimes make mistakes in the tests themselves), and in GooseLang we check that the interpreter returns true.
+The test suite is structured as a number of test functions, each producing a boolean.
+If the test is written correctly, it should produce `true`, which we test in Go.
+Then to check the semantics of the translation, in GooseLang we check that the interpreter returns true for each test function.
 While we could compare more sophisticated results like integers or structs between the two, this strategy is especially easy to implement, since there is no need to correlate Go and GooseLang outputs and compare structured data.

 The interpreter and test framework was designed and implemented by Sydney Gibson, and is described in greater detail in her master's thesis.
 The thesis